AF-1/lms-dynamicplaylists/README.md

 - »**How do I create my own *custom* dynamic playlist?**«<br>
 Dynamic playlist definitions are basically plain text files with a "**.sql.xml**" file extension that contain your sqlite code/playlist definition.
 The dynamic playlist format is basically the same as the SQLPlayList format.<br><br>
 If you're not comfortable with creating your SQLite playlist definition *from scratch* you can use the *SQLPlayList* plugin (to assist you in creating your first draft).
 You can still let *SQLPayList* make your custom dynamic playlist available to DPL and that's it.
 But as the *SQLPlayList* plugin predates DPL v**3** it can't know/add any of the [new playlist parameters](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format#playlist-parameters) and I can't guarantee that all dynamic playlists created with SQLPlayList will (continue to) work with DPL v**3**.<br><br>On the other hand, if you want to make sure that your custom dynamic playlists will still work - even if SQLPayList stops working or is no longer compatible - you should **export** your custom dynamic playlists from *SQLPlayList* **as "Customized SQL"** files (file extension: **.sql.xml**).
-You can edit them in any (plain text) editor and use new playlist parameters or create more complex sqlite definitions.<br><br>
+You can edit them in any (plain text) editor and use new playlist parameters or create more complex sqlite definitions.
+This will give you a great deal of freedom in creating dynamic playlists tailored to your specific needs.<br><br>
 In any case **please read the [wiki](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format)** for more information on the dynamic playlist **format**.<br><br>

 - »**I have a custom sql definition (file).
 How do I add it to/ use it directly in DPLv3?**«<br>